The programme teaching team are experienced and committed online teachers, active researchers and renowned practitioners

-Clara O’Shea is an Associate Lecturer in the School of Education.
-She is course leader for ‘Assessment, learning and digital education’, ‘Introduction to digital game-based learning’ and 'Understanding learning in the online environment’, as well as tutoring on ‘An introduction to digital environments for learning’.
+Clara O’Shea is a Teaching Fellow in the School of Education.
+She is course leader for ‘Assessment, learning and digital education’, ‘Digital games, play and the psychology of learning' and tutors on ‘Critical issues in digital education’ and 'Course design for digital environments'.
 Her research interests coalesce around identity development in digital environments, drawing on the psychology of learning, play and game-based learning, as well as assessment and feedback).

 Jen Ross is Senior Lecturer in Digital Education, and co-director of the Centre for Research in Digital Education.
-She leads ‘Digital futures for learning’ and ‘Course Design’, and teaches on ‘An introduction to digital environments for learning’.
+She leads ‘Digital futures for learning’ and ‘Course Design’, and teaches on ‘Critical issues in digital education’.
 Her research interests include online learning, place and space, digital identity, reflective practices and cultural and educational institutions online.

 Christine Sinclair is an Honorary Fellow in the School of Education.
-She tutors on ‘An introduction to digital environments for learning’ and leads ‘Course design for digital environments’.
+She tutors on ‘Critical issues in digital education’ and leads ‘Course design for digital environments’.
 She is interested in how students respond to higher education.
 She became a student on the MSc in E-Learning at Edinburgh University in 2006 to research the student experience of digital environments.
 Her background is in Philosophy and Education, but an earlier piece of research into the student experience also gave her an HNC in Mechanical Engineering.
 Her research particularly focuses on the effects of language in changing environments.